jayralencar/jayralencar.github.io/_pages/about.md

 ## Introduction
 I am a PhD student at the Centro de Informática of the Universidade Federal de Pernambuco, in Brazil.
 I work as a Artificial Intelligence researcher at [NeuralMind.ai](neuralmind.ai).
 My research topic is related to Assistive Technologies.
-I am applying deep learning techniques for facilitating sentence construction in augmentative and alternative communication systems.
+In my PhD, I am applying deep learning techniques for facilitating sentence construction in augmentative and alternative communication systems.

+## Research Interests
+My research interests lie in the intersection of AI and Assistive Technologies.
+Specifically, I am interested in using deep learning techniques to facilitate sentence construction in augmentative and alternative communication systems.
+Through my research, I hope to develop new approaches that can help individuals with disabilities to communicate more easily and effectively.

-## Disciplines
+## Expertise
+My expertise lies in the following areas:

 * Artificial Intelligence
 * Natural Language Processing
 * Deep Learning
 * Augmentative and Alternative Communication
+* Information Retrieval

 ## Languages
 * Portuguese